 Today we’ll look RV floorplans for the solo traveler.
 Join us and find the perfect RV for you!

-All RV owners have gone through the same process of narrowing down which types of RVs would fit their lifestyles: a motorized vehicle or pulling a trailer.
+All RV owners have gone through the same process of narrowing down which types of RVs would fit their lifestyles: a motorized vehicle or pulling a trailer, a new or used motorhome or a new or used travel trailer.
 Let’s break down the pros and cons for you:

 A motorized RV or motorhome has an engine in it that needs to be maintained, just like a car.
 So, if you are planning on bringing a car (a toad) along behind the motorhome you’ll have two vehicles to maintain.

 As a solo traveler I like the idea that if I feel unsafe, I don’t have to get out of my vehicle and hook up a trailer to leave.
 I can hop in the driver’s seat and just drive away.
 Most motorhomes have their own built-in generators, providing options for charging the batteries in your camper.
 Class A’s and C’s normally have more storage than travel trailers.